Vietnam railways – HCMC to Da Nang, Vietnam

 Bohol, Philippines – What a beauty!

-Once I got off the bus after the ferry ride, I needed to take a 20-minute tuk tuk ride.
-I had been on many tuk tuks in the past in Thailand, but this was my first in The Philippines to get to Alona beach.
+Once I got off the bus after the ferry ride, I needed to take a 20-minute tuk-tuk ride.
+I had been

-I was a little on edge with little sleep as might be able to tell in the video but normally feel safe.
+I was a little on edge due to the lack of sleep, as you might be able to tell from the video, but I normally feel safe.

-Once I got settled in my $ 15-a-night Airbnb, it was time to check out the beach area which brings me to a long-winded hockey story.
+Once I got settled in my $15-a-night Airbnb, it was time to check out the amazing beach!

-Like Mi Amigo, the kids thought I was as crazy too but loved the great TIPs!
+The kids thought I was crazy, too, but loved the great TIPs!

 IMG_20230207_144404